My Travel Essentials – Things I love to travel with

 4. Sleep mask & Ear plugs

 The importance of good restful sleep we all know well.
-The quality of your sleep decides the quality of your day.
+Apart from Yoga Nidra (Yogic sleep) recordings on my phone, chamomile tea and staying the hell away from caffeine in the evenings, I need to shut out light and sound to be able to sleep well.
+I’m a light sleeper and I’ve learned by now that the quality of sleep decides the quality of the day.
 Sleep masks shut out all ambient light, which helps increase the melatonin levels and hence lead to deeper sleep.
 The new book ‘Why We Sleep- The New Science of Sleep & Dreams’ by Matthew Walker does a great job of opening your eyes to the importance of shut-eye.

 5. Kindle & Audiobooks

 Life without reading is a life I wouldn’t even dare to imagine.
 I love that I can entire library in this tiny gadget and it requires way less charging than any other electronic I’ve ever had the companionship of.
 Considering that books are the category I shop most frequently for, the kindle has been a great space-saver and also ebooks are often way cheaper than their physical counterparts.
 Audible is a great app for audiobooks and it’s my go-to when I’m on a night bus or a long flight.
 I had the super soothing voice of Clarissa Pinkola Estes (reading Theatre of the Imagination) transport me to some really strange realms on my overnight journey to Thiruvannamalai, making that old Volvo bus seem way more surreal than it was.